kpreisser/TaskDialog/README.md

 This means that when you simultaneously show multiple non-modal Task Dialogs, the `Show()` method will occur multiple times in the call stack (as each will run the event loop), and therefore when you close an older dialog, its corresponding `Show()` method cannot return until all other (newer) Task Dialogs are also closed.
+However, the corresponding `TaskDialog.CommonButtonClicked` and `ITaskDialogCustomButton.ButtonClicked` events will be called just before the dialog is closed.

 E.g. if you repeatedly open a new dialog and then close a previously opened one, the call stack will fill with more and more `Show()` calls until all the dialogs are closed.
+Note that in that case, the `TimerTick` event will also continue to be called for the already closed dialogs until their `Show()` method can return.